 As far as food is concerned, almost anything goes in Orlando.
 You can have a stellar dinner from a food truck, eat fish fresh caught in the Gulf of Mexico or enjoy a romantic tête-à-tête at a lakeside historic home.
 Then there are bodegas, southern kitchens, taverns, gastropubs, delis and taquerias to discover.
 You also have to try some southern-style barbecue while you're staying in Orlando - brisket, ribs, pulled pork, burnt-ends and stackers stuffed with smoked meats, cheese and coleslaw.
 Nothing says southern hospitality quite like a plate of baby back ribs smothered with habanero sauce.

 A multitude of theme parks

-- EPCOT slips in at number five, and it's a must for any family holiday because it ticks a lot of educational boxes.
+- EPCOT slips in at number four, and it's a must for any family holiday because it ticks a lot of educational boxes.
 EPCOT stands for Experimental Prototype Community of Tomorrow, so you can catch up with advancements in technology from energy to space travel.
 There's also the chance to explore other cultures, via food, music, art and architecture

 Visit the Kennedy Space Center